 Troubling thoughts and emotional issues may have been whirring around for some time now or have just reared up.
 It could be that they are triggered by relationship issues, panic, stress and anxiety and you feel so overwhelmed that life is a struggle.
 It may be that these feelings are difficult to express; they may be deeply private or cause distress to others.
 It is time for you to unburden yourself, to speak candidly about what these issues are and to be supported with warmth and understanding.

 Initially we meet for a 60 minutes assessment session where we explore what you would like from therapy.
 It can be open ended or, if you prefer short term work.
 My approach is integrative drawing from psychoanalytic, existential and person-centred perspectives.
 Together we will look at the issues concerning you and the impact on your life.
 We will look at coping strategies and how to resolve present day difficulties.
 To do this we will look at previous experiences in childhood through to adulthood to get a sense of why these experiences may influence and impact you today.

 How to get started with therapy.

 The first thing to do is to call or email me so as to set up an initial session where we explore what brings you to therapy and what it is that you want to get out of it.
 After the first session, you can decide if you wish to continue, and if so, we would arrange future sessions; it could be weekly or on a more casual basis.
-Whether you decide you would like short term or long term work-it's entirely up to you.
+Whether you decide you would like short term or long term work and the frequency of sessions-it's entirely up to you.

 I look forward to hearing from you.